 The UK Lotto is drawn on Wednesday and Saturday evening and requires players to select six numbers from a pool of 59.
 In addition to the jackpot, which is won by matching all six main numbers, there are five additional prize tiers, so ticket holders can claim a reward by matching as few as two main numbers.

-This UK Lotto data includes all draws up to and including Wednesday 23rd August 2017.
-Chronology is used to distinguish ties.
+This UK Lotto data includes all draws up to and including Saturday 10th November 2018.
+The last UK Lotto draw number was 2388.

 UK Lotto Odds & Prize Draw Breakdown